plutomi/plutomi/runbooks/deploying-new.md

 ### Prerequisites

 Most of the Plutomi infrastructure is managed by Terraform.
 This creates a catch-22 situation where you need to create a few things by hand before you can deploy the application.
-We do not use Terraform Cloud, instead we manage our own [Terraform state using S3 and DynamoDB](https://developer.hashicorp.com/terraform/language/backend/s3).
+We do not use Terraform Cloud, instead we manage our own Terraform state [using S3 and DynamoDB](https://developer.hashicorp.com/terraform/language/backend/s3).
 It is highly recommended to create a top level `shared` account for these resources, and it is assumed that you have a multi account setup on AWS, one for each environment such as `plutomi-development`, `plutomi-staging`, and `plutomi-production`.
 We will create a role in the `plutomi-shared` account that can be assumed by the other accounts for managing the Terraform state.

+The recommended resources for deploying Plutomi are 3 nodes with at least 2vCPU, 8GB RAM, and 100GB SSD each.

-The deployment will create the following:
+The deployment will create the following: # TODo update with nodtes from PR

 - SES identity for sending emails
 - SNS topic and SQS as a destination for emails